Maalaala Mo Kaya: Maalaala Mo Kaya Komiks

 The drama anthology also created a comic book adaptation under Bituin Komiks owned by Mango Comics and Sterling with its initial issue on March 27, 2008.
-The first comic series was about the life story of Philippine comedian Chokoleit with art direction of Arnel Avetria, adapted by Jonas Diego from a teleplay by Maribel G. Ilag, illustrated by Mannie Abeleda and Jim Faustino, tones and letters by Sandy Gonzaga and edited by Lawrence Mijares.
+The first comic series was about the life story of Philippine comedian Chokoleit with art direction of Arnel Avetria.
+It was adapted by Jonas Diego from the teleplay by Maribel G. Ilag.
+It was illustrated by Mannie Abeleda and Jim Faustino, with tones and letters by Sandy Gonzaga, and edited by Lawrence Mijares.

 Maalaala Mo Kaya Romance Paperback

 The drama anthology also has a paperback (pocketbooks) novels under ABS-CBN Publishing.
-Although the novels only features romantic stories.
+The novels only feature romantic stories.